surge-synthesizer/surge-fx/README.md

 This is the Surge FX set as a standalone plugin and app.

-The software buidls and works mac linux and windows.
+The software builds and works on mac, linux, and windows.
 It is currently in an early beta state.
 If you want a DAW plugin on linux you need to build it yourself if you are a VST2 licensee.
 For Mac and Windows, [you can get binaries on every push to master](https://github.com/surge-synthesizer/surge-fx/releases).